 How to Apply for Study Abroad Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA), the University Financial Aid Application and the Parent and Student Signature Form by the April 30th deadline.
+Complete the Free Application for Federal Student Aid (FAFSA), and the University Financial Aid Application by the March 1st deadline.
 If you are selected for verification, you must also submit a signed copy of your parent’s federal tax return and W-2 form/Parent Non-filer Statement and a signed copy of your federal tax return/Student Non-filer Statement.
 Requests for this documentation will be added to your SIS Student Center To-Do List.

 If you are studying abroad in the fall term, your financial aid awards will be made available during the summer on your Student Information System (SIS) Student Center, provided we have all of the required information.

 If you are studying abroad during the spring term and have already submitted the above forms for the current year, you will not need to complete these forms again.
 Your financial aid eligibility for the spring will be reviewed in November.
 Adjustments to your financial aid will be available to view on your SIS Student Center.

 If you are studying abroad during the summer term and have already submitted the above forms for the current year, you will not need to complete these forms again.
 Your financial aid eligibility for the summer will be reviewed beginning in March.
 Adjustments to your financial aid will be available to view on your SIS Student Center.

 On your Study Abroad Financial application, answer yes to the question: “Do you wish to apply for financial aid for study abroad?”
 Answering yes to this question allows Student Financial Services to be notified of your request to be considered for financial aid.